What is a nested loop?

 The outer loop and each and every inner loop are related to each other in important ways.
 They are not only connected, but also receive signals from each other and depend on each other to translate and complete various digital signals and tasks.
 Specifications tend to vary by application, but almost constant communication is almost always guaranteed.

-See also What is a paste code?
+See also What is a wireless desktop computer?

 In most cases, the outer loop is what causes the inner loop to execute.
 The inner loop repeats as many times as specified in the code or materials of the command.
 When the inner loop completes, the outer loop runs through its second iteration, triggering the inner loop again, and so on until the requirements for the outer loop are complete.